10 times Thanksgiving was done just right on classic TV sitcoms

 The Thanksgiving episode has been a time-honored tradition since before TV, when special radio broadcasts would share heartwarming Turkey Day stories in the 1940s.
 From there, early sitcoms in the 1950s picked up where radio left off, airing episodes that explored the inevitable zaniness of gathering your whole family around one dinner table.

 Because of these special episodes, viewers have been welcomed to Thanksgiving tables of classic sitcom families for decades.
-Here, we've gone through the best Thanksgiving episodes we could find on classic sitcoms from the 1950s, '60s and '70s, and pulled a selection of the very best to share with you this holiday week.
+Here, we've gone through the best Thanksgiving episodes we could find on classic sitcoms from the 1950s, '60s and '70s, and pulled a selection of the very best to share with you.

 Remember when Mrs. C made everyone miss the big game because she worried the spirit of Thanksgiving had been lost on her Happy Days family?
 Or when Elly May dared to bring a memorable first date to her family table in the very first season of The Beverly Hillbillies?
 Sit back and go back, as we count down 10 classic Thanksgiving episodes that were done just right.